ragadnajjar/reading-notes/README.md

 # code 201 reading notes
-## all the new things that I will learn I will put it here and all my notes will be on this repo
+# All the new things I will learn I will put it here and all my notes will be on this repo

 read # | topic / link
 -------|-------------